 Natural solar radiation received directly by the solar collector is the only source of energy that can be used for propulsion, except for energy stored in the solar car's battery system at the beginning of the Event or metered AC charging of MOVs.
 Energy recovered from the motion of the car during Track or Tour hours may also be used.

 8.1 Solar Collector

 8.1.A Cell Type

-Only commercially available photovoltaic cells which fall into the following cell types may be used:
+Only commercially available silicon based photovoltaic cells may be used.